royr2/rtichoke/content/post/gains_table/index.md

 The idea is to first discretise the population under consideration (say the testing or validation set) into groups based on the model's output (probability/log odds/scores).
 Typically, this is done in a way such that each group represents 10% of the total population (or deciles).
 Then, summary statistics are generated for each group and  cumulative distributions of events and non-events are analysed and the model's performance is quantified.

 We'll use `dplyr` in this post.
-You can use base R or even `data.table` to do this.
-Doing it this way is nice  it's easier to read and the code would need minimal changes if using `sparklyr` (say within a big data environment where you might need to run this code directly on a *hadoop* table).
+Doing it this way is nice since it's easier to read and the code would need minimal changes if using `sparklyr` (say within a big data environment where one might need to run this directly on a *hadoop* table).

 ## Packages